Shaista Suhrawardy Ikramullah: Political career

-After she was married, she was one of the first Indian Muslim women in her generation to leave purdah.
+After her marriage, she was one of the first Indian Muslim women in her generation to leave purdah.
 Muhammad Ali Jinnah inspired her to be involved in politics.
 She was a leader in the Muslim Women Student's Federation and the All-India Muslim League's Women's Sub-Committee.

 In 1945, she was asked by the Government of India to attend the Pacific Relations Conference.
 Jinnah convinced her not to accept the offer, as he wanted her to go as the representative of the Muslim League and to speak on its behalf.

 She was elected to the Constituent Assembly of India in 1946, but never took the seat, as Muslim League politicians did not.

 She was one of two female representatives at the first Constituent Assembly of Pakistan in 1947.

 She was also a delegate to the United Nations, and worked on the Universal Declaration of Human Rights (1948) and the Convention Against Genocide (1951).

-She was Pakistan's Ambassador to Morocco from 1964 to 1967.
+She was Pakistan's ambassador to Morocco from 1964 to 1967.